mauricechevez/US-CAPITALS-QUIZ/README.md

-# Title of Game

-United States Capitals Quiz: Test your knowledge of the 50 U.S State Capitals.
+# United States Capitals Quiz

+Test your knowledge of the 50 U.S State Capitals.

 # HOW TO PLAY
+## Visit the Github Page
+Please visit the [United States Capitals Quiz](https://mauricechevez.github.io/US-CAPITALS-QUIZ/) page to play on your browser

 Player starts the quiz by clicking the start button.
 Player has 10 seconds to correctly guess each state capital.
 Player needs at least 60% or higher to recieve a passing score.
 There are 50 questions.